First Great Awakening: Conflict

 The Great Awakening aggravated existing conflicts within the Protestant churches, often leading to schisms between supporters of revival, known as "New Lights", and opponents of revival, known as "Old Lights".
-Old Lights saw the religious enthusiasm and itinerant preaching unleashed by the Awakening as disruptive to church order, preferring formal worship and a settled, university-educated ministry.
-They mocked revivalists as being ignorant, heterodox or con artists.
+The Old Lights saw the religious enthusiasm and itinerant preaching unleashed by the Awakening as disruptive to church order, preferring formal worship and a settled, university-educated ministry.
+They mocked revivalists as being ignorant, heterodox, or con artists.
 New Lights accused Old Lights of being more concerned with social status than with saving souls and even questioned whether some Old Light ministers were even converted.
 They also supported itinerant ministers who disregarded parish boundaries.

 Congregationalists in New England experienced 98 schisms, which in Connecticut also affected which group would be considered "official" for tax purposes.
 It is estimated in New England that in the churches there were about one-third each of New Lights, Old Lights, and those who saw both sides as valid.
 The Awakening aroused a wave of separatist feeling within the Congregational churches of New England.
 Around 100 Separatist congregations were organized throughout the region by Strict Congregationalists.
-Objecting to the Halfway Covenant, Strict Congregationalists required evidence of conversion for church membership and also objected to the semi–presbyterian Saybrook Platform, which they felt infringed on congregational autonomy.
-Because they threatened Congregationalist uniformity, the Separatists were persecuted and in Connecticut they were denied the same legal toleration enjoyed by Baptists, Quakers and Anglicans.
+Objecting to the Halfway Covenant, Strict Congregationalists required evidence of conversion for church membership and also objected to the semi-presbyterian Saybrook Platform, which they felt infringed on congregational autonomy.
+Because they threatened Congregationalist uniformity, the Separatists were persecuted, and in Connecticut they were denied the same legal toleration enjoyed by Baptists, Quakers, and Anglicans.

 The Baptists benefited the most from the Great Awakening.
-Numerically small before the outbreak of revival, Baptist churches experienced growth during the last half of the 18th century.
+Although numerically small before the outbreak of revival, Baptist churches experienced growth during the last half of the 18th century.
 By 1804, there were over 300 Baptist churches in New England.
 This growth was primarily due to an influx of former New Light Congregationalists who became convinced of Baptist doctrines, such as believer's baptism.
 In some cases, entire Separatist congregations accepted Baptist beliefs.

-As revivalism spread through the Presbyterian churches, the Old Side–New Side Controversy broke out between the anti-revival "Old Side" and pro-revival "New Side".
+As revivalism spread through the Presbyterian churches, the Old Side–New Side Controversy broke out between the anti-revival "Old Side" and the pro-revival "New Side".
 At issue was the place of revivalism in American Presbyterianism, specifically the "relation between doctrinal orthodoxy and experimental knowledge of Christ."
 The New Side, led by Gilbert Tennent and Jonathan Dickinson, believed that strict adherence to orthodoxy was meaningless if one lacked a personal religious experience, a sentiment expressed in Tennent's 1739 sermon "The Danger of an Unconverted Ministry".
-Whitefield's tour had helped the revival party grow and only worsened the controversy.
+Whitefield's tour had helped the revival party grow but only worsened the controversy.
 When the Presbyterian Synod of Philadelphia met in May 1741, the Old Side expelled the New Side, which then reorganized itself into the Synod of New York.